-The parameters to lookup\name() are as follows:
+The parameters to lookup name() are as follows:

-search_name Specifies the simple name of the object to search for.
-The Orbix Java implementation also allows the use of "" which matches any simple name. levels_to_search Specifies the number of levels of nesting to be included in the search.
+search\name Specifies the simple name of the object to search for.
+The Orbix Java implementation also allows the use of "\" which matches any simple name.

+included in the search.
 If set to 1, the search is restricted to the current object.
 If set to -1, the search is unrestricted.

-limit_type Limits the objects which are returned.
-If it is set to dk_all, all objects are returned.
+limit type Limits the objects which are returned.
+If it is set to dk\all, all objects are returned.
 If set to the DefinitionKind for a particular Interface Repository kind, only objects of that kind are returned.
+For example, if operations are of interest, you can set limit type to dk operation.

+set to false, all objects, including those inherited,

+are returned.

-For example, if operations are of interest, you can set limit_type to dk_operation. exclude_inherited If set to true, inherited objects are not returned.
-If set to false, all objects, including those inherited, are returned.
-Note: You cannot use loo Container. kup_name() to search outside of the given Finding an Object Finding an Object Using its Repository ID as a parameter to t for a repository (of reference to an obj You can pass a Repository ID (of type org.omg.CORBA.RepositoryId) as a parameter to the lookup_id() operation of an object reference for a repository (of type org.omg.CORBA.Repository).
+You cannot use lookup\name() to search outside of the given Container.

+Finding an Object Using its Repository ID

+You can pass a Repository ID (of type org.org.CORBA.RepositoryId) as a parameter to the $lookup\id$ () operation of an object reference for a repository (of type org.org.CORBA.Repository).
 This returns a reference to an object of type Contained, which you can narrow to the correct object reference type.

-Using the Interfac ce Repository with the Dynamic Invocation Dynamic Invocation When the Interface Repository is used in conjunction with the Dynamic Invocation Interface (DII) it is frequently necessary to retrieve type information for the parameters of an operation.
-The function org.omg.CORBA.ORB.create_operation_list() is a convenient function that obtains the types of all the parameters in a single step.
+Using the Interface Repository with the Dynamic Invocation Interface

+When the Interface Repository is used in conjunction with the Dynamic Invocation Interface (DII) it is frequently necessary to retrieve type information for the parameters of an operation.

+The function org.omg.CORBA.ORB.create\operation\list() is a convenient function that obtains the types of all the parameters in a single step.
 Refer to the API Reference in the Orbix Programmer's Reference Java Edition for more details.